osoc16/LeuvenLeest-frontend/setup.md

 cd LeuvenLeest-frontend
 ```
 ## Getting things ready
-To use gulp in the command line you should install it with the following commadn
+To use gulp in the command line you should install it with the following command
 ```
 npm install --global gulp-cli
 ```